10th March, 2022

-Quantities measured could be the presence of hazards from chemicals or machinery for example, or modelling techniques and estimates.
+The quantities measured could be the presence of hazards from chemicals and machinery or modelling techniques and estimates, for example.

 In carrying out quantitative risk assessments, special quantitative tools and techniques will be used for hazard identification, and to estimate the severity of the consequences and the likelihood of realisation of the hazards.

-Often qualitative risk assessments might assign numbers to different levels of risk.
+Often qualitative risk assessments might also assign numbers to different levels of risk.
 Like the 3 x 3 or 5 x 5 risk matrix.
-This doesn't turn a qualitative risk assessment into a quantitative one.
-If the risk assessment is still based on the judgement of the assessor assigning risk values, it is still primarily a qualitative assessment.
+But this doesn't turn a qualitative risk assessment into a quantitative one.
+If the risk assessment is still based on the judgement of the assessor assigning the risk values, it is still primarily a qualitative assessment.

 Sometimes, a qualitative risk assessment might become semi-quantitative, for example when some hazards or aspects can be measured, and others are based on judgement.

-The Management of Health and Safety at Work Regulations (1999) require employers to carry out an assessment of the risks arising from their work activities.
+The Management of Health and Safety at Work Regulations (1999) require employers to assess the risks arising from their work activities.